 I accomplish these tasks by utilizing a combination of visual design, 2D/3D illustration, 2D/3D animation, video production, prototyping tools, CAD and other techniques.

 In 2002 I spent a year developing multimedia assets that detailed the IKONOS earth observing satellite.
 Since then, I’ve continued to work with scientists and engineers, using art to explain their science.

 Prior to 2002 I was part of a team that designed and coded the Rock & Roll Hall of Fame + Museum's first website.
 We also developed multimedia sales and recruiting tools for the Cleveland Indians and Ernst & Young LLP.
 Later, I worked with Jack Morton Worldwide to develop print, video and interactive assets for companies like PeopleSoft and JP Morgan.

-I've co-authored several peer reviewed papers.
-I'm a co-inventor of several patented and patent pending multimedia and user interface technologies.
+I've co-authored several peer-reviewed papers, and am co-inventor of several patented and patent pending multimedia and user interface technologies.

-If you're here because we met running on a trail somewhere, check out the ultrarunning section of my site.
+If you're here because we met running on a trail somewhere, check out the ultrarunning section of this site.